seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **DOLABELLA**
 Caesar, thy thoughts
 Touch their effects in this: thyself art coming
-To see perform’d the dreaded act which thou
+To see perform'd the dreaded act which thou
-So sought’st to hinder.
+So sought'st to hinder.

-*Within ‘A way there, a way for Caesar!’*
+*Within 'A way there, a way for Caesar!'*

 *Re-enter OCTAVIUS CAESAR and all his train marching*